students stand in a "t Pose" used to calibrate the machine

 Motion capture technology has become ubiquitous in modern filmmaking, allowing creators to bring fantastical digital characters to life with unprecedented realism.
 From Thanos in Avengers: Endgame to Gollum’s shoulder-hunching physicality in The Lord of the Rings and de-aging in films like Scorsese’s The Irishman, many of cinema’s most memorable CGI characters in recent years were made possible through motion capture performance.

-Whether at Performers College or ICTheatre, our aspiring actors undergo motion capture training using state-of-the-art software and facilities.
+At Performers College our aspiring actors undergo motion capture training using state-of-the-art software and facilities – with our Brighton Campus even having its own permanent suite.
 But what is motion capture, and why is it so important for modern actors to learn this performance style?

 WHAT IS MOTION CAPTURE?